rajtilakls2510/MovieSentimentAnalyzer/README.md

 <img src="https://github.com/rajtilakls2510/MovieSentimentAnalyzer/blob/master/demo_image.png">

 4. Those reviews are classified into positive and negative sentiment.
 Positive reviews are placed in Green Card and the negative ones are placed in Red Card.
-5. It also gives you a rating in 10 on the basis of the number of positive reviews.
+5. It also gives you a rating in 10 on the basis of the number of positive reviews on the top right hand corner of the page

 #### How it works?